 The pupils are from a wide variety of nationalities, 82 in total.
 Some 15% of students are Emirati, 15% ex-pat Arab and the remainder predominantly Western nationals.

 Primary students wear white shirts/polos with a skort for the girls or trousers for both.
 Secondary students wear a white blouse for the girls and shirt for the boys with green trousers.
 All students have the option of wearing a green hoodie or sweater.
 Diploma Programme students wear white shirts, black trousers and have the option of a black hoodie or sweater.

 The nationality of the teaching staff also varies, coming from the UK, USA, Canada, South Africa, Ireland, Australia and the UAE.
 Staff turnover is low at approx. 12%.
 The broad mix of staff and students, our guide suggested, gives the school ‘a new world feel’.

 Sport, the Arts and Music are seen as integral to the whole education of the children and there is evidence of creativity around the campus.
 The school has chosen to follow the IB curriculum as they are convinced that this is the most successful foundation for young people, many of whom go on to university.
 The new Principal, Mr. Iain Colledge, also strongly supports this view.

 What about Student Achievement?

-In recent years, one student was awarded a full scholarship to US Ivy League Dartmouth College and this year another was accepted to Oxford in the UK to read experimental psychology.
+In recent years, one student was awarded a full scholarship to US Ivy League Dartmouth College and in 2017 another was accepted to Oxford in the UK to read experimental psychology.